The majority of visa applications are successful, but occasionally there are times when a visa application is refused.

 If your visa has been refused from an application made in the UK, you will be sent a decision letter with your application which will explain why your visa has been refused and whether you have the right to request an administrative review.

-Please contact the International Student Support team to see an adviser.
-You should ensure that you see an adviser as soon as you possibly can after the refusal as there is a strict time limit in which to submit an administrative review.
+Please contact the Student Immigration Team to discuss with an adviser.
+You should ensure that you alert an adviser as soon as you possibly can after the refusal as there is a strict time limit in which to submit an administrative review.